-I have no idea how the subject came up – but anyway, he (bless him) seemed completely fascinated by the idea of having a picture taken of the back of his eyeball.
-(Or maybe he was just being polite.
-Politeness was in this man’s veins.
-He did gentlemanly things instinctually.
-Holding out the chair, holding out my coat, holding open the door …) The photo of the back of my eyeball was very weird and I was kind of obsessed with it – a big red ball, basically – a circle of red.
+I have no idea how the subject came up, but he (bless him) seemed completely fascinated by the idea of having a picture taken of the back of his eyeball.
+The photo of the back of my eyeball was very weird and I was kind of obsessed with it: It looked like a big burning red ball.
 It looked like a close-up photo of the red storm circling Jupiter in the cold depths of space.
-That was my eyeball, apparently.
-I didn’t have a howling Mr. Bill face inside my body, but it was close.

 During the date at the Greek place, he already set up the next date.
+I’m telling you, he had the basics down!
 “Okay, so Valentine’s Day is next week.
-And I know we don’t know each other at all or anything, but I think it would be fun to have a date on Valentine’s Day.
+And – I know we don’t know each other at all or anything, but I think it would be fun to have a date on Valentine’s Day.
 Whaddya say?”

-I said, as I Zorba-the-Greek’ed my way through the carpet of money, plastering 20 dollar bills on my arms, “That sounds like fun!!”
+I Zorba-ed my way through the carpet of money, plastering 20 dollar bills on my arms, and said, “That sounds like fun!!”

 And then I came up with what I considered to be an inspired idea.